-Reference should be made to the high concentrations of particulate matter (dust) of natural origin that occur in Cabo Verde and specifically on the southern slope of the island of Santo Antão.
+Reference should be made to the high concentrations of particulate matter (dust) of natural origin that occur in Cabo Verde.

 No sensitive receptors were identified, in terms of air quality, in the immediate vicinity of the project site and in the direction of the prevailing winds.
+The first dwellings and school establishments of the City of Porto Inglês are located more than 800 m to the southwest of the PV plant area.